xpl/as-table/README.md

 # as-table

 A simple function that print objects as ASCII tables.
-Installing:

 ```bash
 npm install as-table